modupeoladiran/My-AWS-project-directory/README.md

-# My-AWS-project-directory
+# My-AWS-projects
-This repository contains my AWS projects.
+This repository contains a few screenshot of hands-on projects on AWS.